awsdocs/ec2-image-builder-user-guide/doc_source/awstoe-verify-sig.md

 ### Authenticating and importing the public key<a name="awstoe-verify-signature-of-binary-download-authenticate-import-public-key"></a>

-The next step in the process is to authenticate the awstoe public key and add it as a trusted key in your `GPG` keyring\.
+The next step in the process is to authenticate the AWSTOE public key and add it as a trusted key in your `GPG` keyring\.

-**To authenticate and import the awstoe public key**
+**To authenticate and import the AWSTOE public key**

 1. Obtain a copy of our public `GPG` build key by doing one of the following:
    + Download the key from https://awstoe\-**<region>**\.s3\.**<region>**\.amazonaws\.com/assets/awstoe\.gpg\.
 For example, [https://awstoe-us-east-1.s3.us-east-1.amazonaws.com/latest/assets/awstoe.gpg](https://awstoe-us-east-1.s3.us-east-1.amazonaws.com/latest/assets/awstoe.gpg)\.